ArnoNowatzky/commonmodulesprototype/commonModuleRuntime/readme.md

-This project provides an example runtime to handle the common commonModules locally in the pharmacy
+This project provides an example runtime to handle the common commonModules locally in the pharmacy.

 # Handling the database
 Call ```docker-compose up``` in current directory to start the database server.